MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-01-xamarin-sdk-bluemix-mfp-v8.md

 ---
-title: Integrate your Xamarin apps with MobileFirst Foundation on Bluemix
+title: Integrate your Xamarin apps with MobileFirst Foundation 8.0 on Bluemix
 date: 2016-08-02
 tags:
-- MobileFirst_Platform
+- MobileFirst_Foundation
 - Xamarin
 version:
 - 8.0
 author:
   name: Srihari Kulkarni
 ---
-The MobileFirst SDK for Xamarin is now available for MobileFirst Platform Foundation v8!
+The MobileFirst SDK for Xamarin is now available for MobileFirst Foundation v8!
 You can download the component from the [Xamarin Component Store](https://components.xamarin.com/view/ibm-worklight).

-### Get the goodness of MobileFirst Platform Foundation v8
+### Get the goodness of MobileFirst Foundation v8
-With this release of the SDK, your Xamarin apps can leverage all the  new features of MobileFirst Platform v8.
+With this release of the SDK, your Xamarin apps can leverage all the  new features of MobileFirst Foundation v8.
 To mention a few,  MobileFirst Foundation as a service on [IBM Bluemix](https://console.ng.bluemix.net/catalog/services/mobile-foundation) , improved DevOps support, web interface for all app settings etc. For a full list of new features, visit the [release notes](https://www.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/com.ibm.worklight.getstart.doc/start/c_what_s_new.html).

 ### Componentized SDKs
 Starting with this release, the Xamarin SDK is componentized into separate libraries for Core, JSON Store and Push.
 This means Push and JSON Store libraries are optional, leading to reduced footprint of your apps.
 After adding the Core SDK, add the other SDKs when you start using those features.